sciurius/perl-JSON-Relaxed/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)
 ![Language Perl](https://img.shields.io/badge/Language-Perl-blue)

  *Note: This is a fork of the abandoned CPAN version by Miko O'Sullivan.
 I forked it for my own purposes.
 If it is useful for you, enjoy and participate!*

 # SYNOPSIS

-    use JSON::Relaxed qw(from_rjson);
+    use JSON::Relaxed;

     # Some raw RJSON code.
     my $rjson = <<'(RAW)';